Salable/smol-rag/app/input_docs/01-project-overview.md

 ### **1. Introduction to SmolRAG**

 SmolRAG is a lightweight retrieval-augmented generation system inspired by LightRAG, designed for fast, up-to-date querying of your own documents.
-It combines the power of vector embeddings, knowledge graphs, and large language models to provide accurate and contextually relevant answers to queries about your documents.
+It combines the power of vector embeddings, knowledge graphs, and large language models to provide accurate and relevant answers to queries about your documents.

 The system is built with a focus on simplicity, efficiency, and flexibility, making it accessible for developers who need to implement RAG capabilities without the complexity of larger systems.
 SmolRAG is particularly well-suited for applications where document content changes frequently and where maintaining up-to-date information is critical.